 Essential Tips for First Time Home Buyers

 Tired of renting?
 Ready to own your own home?
 Here are some steps to make sure you are prepared to take the leap.
 Before you start looking for your dream home, sit down and start with a financial blueprint.
 Every home has a plan that the builder uses to construct a structurally sound building.
 The blueprints are the guide to ensure all the elements, from the foundation and framing to the electrical and plumbing works seamlessly together.
-This financial blueprint for first-time homebuyers will be instrumental, to ensure your first time home buying experience is financially sound.
+This financial blueprint has essential tips for first-time homebuyers will be instrumental, to ensure your first time home buying experience is financially sound.

 Build a nest egg